The Diet Mistakes Almost Everyone Makes, According to a Nutritionist

 "Eating too many carbs at breakfast leads to spikes in insulin levels and sets you up for cravings later in the day," Samit says.
 "It’s best to have protein and healthy fats in the morning.
 An omelet (with the yolk), or a smoothie blended with healthy fats such as avocado, almond butter, coconut oil, or MCT oil would be a much better option than cereal or a muffin," even the healthy, whole wheat kinds.

-Samit recommends the following easy smoothie recipe: 2 handfuls kale, 1/4 cup raspberries, 1/4 avocado, 1 Be Well Sustain packet, 4 ounces almond milk, 4 ounces water, and a few ice cubes.
+Samit recommends the following easy smoothie recipe: 2 handfuls kale, 1/4 cup raspberries, 1/4 avocado, 4 ounces almond milk, 4 ounces water, and a few ice cubes.
 Blend and enjoy!

 "Think all green juice is healthy?
 Think again," Samit says.
 "I have seen green juices that have up to 50 grams of sugar!
 That's more than a soda.
 Remember, sugar is sugar, even if it’s fructose (the natural sugar in fruit).
 Order green juices with just half a green apple and some lemon or ginger for flavour.
 These are much better than juices from high-sugar fruits like pineapple and watermelon.
 The same goes for smoothies.
 Whether you are ordering them or making them at home, use a touch of raw honey or stevia for sweeteners instead of adding agave or fruit juices.
 You can also substitute avocado for banana to make it thick and creamy, with less sugar."